ethaniccc/Mockingbird/README.md

             parent::__construct($plugin,$cheatName,$cheatType,$enabled);
         }

-        // personal recommendation to NOT use PlayerMoveEvent public function onMove(PlayerMoveEvent $event) : void{
+        // personal recommendation to NOT use PlayerMoveEvent and use Mockingbird's custom MoveEvent instead public function onMove(PlayerMoveEvent $event) : void{
             // Do your thing here ;)
         }